Applications for 2018 are open.

 - A cover letter in English (max.
 1000 words) demonstrating the applicant’s motivation, academic/professional background, professional goals and consistency between these and the Global-MINDS program objectives.

-- ***Applicants with Turkish citizenship who choose Path C will be required to submit a minimum score of 55 ALES (Equal Weighed).
+- ***Applicants with Turkish citizenship assigned to Path C will be required to submit results of the ALES exam, with a minimum score of 55 (Equal Weighed).
 ALES is a national Graduate Education Science Exam, similar to the GRE, and compulsory for Turkish citizens.
 If not available during the time of the application, the certificate may be submitted during the second semester of study while at Koç University if the applicant is admitted.***

 - A scan of the applicant’s passport (a scan of the national ID will be accepted conditionally if the applicant does not have a passport at the time of application).
 Applicants with multiple nationalities must choose which one to use for their application, and include the corresponding materials.